Nikola Vojinović (politician)

 Nikola Vojinović (Никола Војиновић; born 1985) is a politician in Serbia.
-He has served in the National Assembly of Serbia since 2020 as a member of the Serbian Progressive Party.
+He has served in the National Assembly of Serbia since 2020 as a member of the populist catch-all Serbian Progressive Party.

 Early life and career

 Vojinović was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He holds a Bachelor of Laws degree and earned a master's degree in management in 2012.
 He is a teaching associate at the Faculty of Business and Industrial Management in Belgrade and is the owner of the company Podrum Vojinović.

 Politician

 Municipal politics

 Vojinović received the sixth position on the Progressive Party's electoral list for the Zvezdara municipal assembly in the 2016 Serbian local elections and was elected when the list won twenty-two out of fifty-three seats.
 The Progressives became the dominant force in a local coalition government after the election, the Vojinović served as a government supporter in the assembly.
 On 18 November 2016, he was appointed as a member of the city council (i.e., the executive branch of the municipal government).
 He served in this position for the next four years and did not seek re-election to the assembly in 2020.